Do not attend if you are unwell or self isolating.

 Club officials are required to ensure that information provided by

-VPCAC for participants, including Race Rules, Declaration forms
+VPCAC for participants, including Race Rules and Declaration

 Club colours and vests must be worn